-5 Conclusion
+5. Conclusion

-This paper has introduced a new POMDP-based framework for building spoken dialogue systems based on using Bayesian updates of the dialogue state (BUDS).
+This paper has introduced a new POMDP-based framework for building spoken dialogue systems by using Bayesian updates of the dialogue state (BUDS).
 The BUDS model gives an efficient, statistically motivated approach to modeling the internal system state.
-Various modifications of standard Bayesian network algorithms were presented which give sufficient efficiency improvements over the standard loopy belief propagation algorithm to enable a realworld dialogue system to operate efficiently in real-time.
-The belief updating equations were also shown to be more efficient than alternative updating algorithms used in POMDP-based dialogue systems.
+Various modifications of standard Bayesian network algorithms were presented which give sufficient efficiency improvements over the standard loopy belief